Welcome to the ULTIMATE list of ways to improve your posture… everyday!

 Applying posture tape to your back will help encourage maintaining the correct posture.

-The Lumo app involves clipping a small device onto your shirt which vibrates every time you start to slouch into bad posture.
+It usually involves clipping a small device onto your shirt which then vibrates every time you start to slouch into bad posture.

 77. Use postural braces